Jason2Brownlee/QuakeBotArchive/README.md

 Aug 31 1996 | bgadm101.zip | BGADM Bot v1.01.
 Aug 31 1996 | bgbot11.zip | BGBot v1.1.
 Aug 31 1996* | wisp.zip | Wisp v1.0 (* estimated).

-There is some interest in which was the first bot for Quake (e.g. [here](https://www.guinnessworldrecords.com/world-records/first-computer-controlled-deathmatch-opponent) and [here](https://www.quakewiki.net/quake-1-bots/#comment-2825) and [here](https://www.reddit.com/r/OutreachHPG/comments/40y87j/psa_how_to_spot_a_hackerbotter/)).

-Using dates in the text files and Usenet posts, it suggest that the **TMBot** was the first cooperative Quake bot and the **DMBot** was the first deathmatch Quake bot, followed within days by the MyBot, BGBot, TLGBot, BGADMBot and Wisp.

 For a more complete bot chronology see: